-The Company has registered 32% growth in Financial Year 2021-22 in its turnover.
-The Company has benefited from the good demand in the pipe sector.
-The Company saw a continuous increase in prices of the raw materials during the year.
-However, it has been able to improve its profit.
-Net Profit before tax showed growth of 27% during the year.
-Your directors expect better performance in coming years.
+The Company has registered approx. 6% growth in Financial Year 2022-23 in its turnover.
+The Company has continued its cycle of growth.
+The Company saw continuous fluctuation in price of the raw materials in the year.
+This has led to marginal 2% fall in the Net Profit of the Company.
+Your directors expect better performance in the next year.